wescamp/betrayal_of_thaeylan-1.8/betrayal_of_thaeylan/README.txt

 A two-player campaign for Battle for Wesnoth that will have 12-15 scenarios when complete.
 Currently there are 9 scenarios complete, which form the first of two major story-arcs.

 This scenario is a battle-/army-based campaign similar in some respects to Heir to the Throne.
 In the beginning, the first player uses predominantly outlaws and the second player uses loyalist units.
-There are four new units integrated in the campaign in its current state:
+There are five new units integrated in the campaign in its current state:

 Scout 		> *Pathfinder 		> Wayfarer
 NONE		> *Field Marshal 	> Lieutenant General 	> Captain General Mage		> Blue Mage		> Tempest
 Scrapper	> Brawler		> Cutthroat
+Spearman	> Javelineer	> Peltast

 * Leader unit